digenaldo/challenge-anchor/README.txt

 $ pserve development.ini

 Attention!
-The file (coins.txt) test is to send in the project root.
+The test file (coins.txt) for submission is the project root.

 After running the application, simply upload the file.